VrbeckaD/HarryPotterFanfiction/README.md

 This software was created to support the diploma thesis of Dominika Vrbecká.
 Feel free to contact me at 451002@mail.muni.cz.

+## Used texts

+The texts used in this project were crawled from `https://archiveofourown.org` (a fan-created, fan-run, nonprofit, noncommercial archive for transformative fanworks, like fanfiction, fanart, fan videos, and podfic).
+Data can be used only under Fair Usage Policy, e.g. for academic purposes.
+Data cannot be sold or used in commercial projects without approval from all authors of texts.

 ## Installation

 To replicate the experiments from my diploma thesis: